 The mountains of Patagonia are rugged and remote.
 While you could theoretically hike without a guide, I would NOT recommend it!
 The weather can be harsh, even in summer (see our summertime lunch photo!), and can change in an instant.
 You want to go with someone who knows these mountains and is trained to help you should something go wrong.

 What about safety in the cities?
 I always felt safe in both Chile and Argentina and found the people super helpful, friendly and hard working, so from a personal safety point of view in the cities, I just took normal precautions and felt secure.
 Outside of my 14 day guided adventure tour, with my affiliate Active Adventures (HIGHLY RECOMMEND!!!), I traveled the region solo.
-As an affiliate, Active offers my audience a $200 discount.
-However, they will not allow me to publish it on the web, so if you email me, I can send it to you (request the Active Adventures Promo Code HERE).
+As an affiliate, Active offers my audience a $100 discount.
+Email me to request the Active Adventures Promo Code HERE.

 Active Adventures